apache/eventmesh-site/docs/design-document/03-connect/00-connectors.md

 #### ConnectorRecord with CloudEvents

 `ConnectorRecord` is a connector layer data protocol.
-When workers interact with eventmesh, a protocol adapter needs to be developed to convert `ConnectorRecord` to CloudEvents protocol.
+When workers interact with EventMesh, a protocol adapter needs to be developed to convert `ConnectorRecord` to CloudEvents protocol.

 #### Registry